-- 1. Open IBM Data Studio client. - 2.
-Start the IBM Data Studio client.
-To start the product from a command window, enter: - On Windows operating system: product installation directory\eclipse.exe - On Linux operating system: .product_installation_directory/eclipse - 3.
+- On Linux operating system: .product installation directory/eclipse - 3.
 On the New Connection page, select DB2 for Linux, UNIX and Windows and configure your IBM Spectrum Control database connection parameters. - 4.
 Click Next. - 5.
 On the Database Administration IBM Data Studio page, expand DB2. - 6.
 Right-click DB2 for Linux, UNIX and Windows and select TPCDB > Set Up and Configure > Configure Database Logging. - 7.
 On the Configure Database Logging TPCDB page, click Logging Type and select Archive. - 8.
 Click Logging Size and enter your log file size information.
-For example, - 9.
+For example, 2500. - 9.
 Click Log Location and enter the DB2 log path information. - 10.
-On the Database Administration IBM Data Studio page, expand DB2. - 11.
+On theDatabase Administration IBM Data Studio page, expand DB2. - 11.
 Right-click DB2 and select TPCDB and select Back Up and Restore > Back Up. - 12.
 Click Backup Image and select File System as the media type. - 13.
-Click Backup Options. - 14.
-In the Backup options compression and throttle section, select the Compress backup image and Throttle this utility to regulate the performance impact on the database workload check boxes. - 15.
+Click Backup Options.

+- 14. In the Backup options compression and throttle section, select the Compress backup image and Throttle this utility to regulate the performance impact on the database workload check boxes. - 15.
 Click Backup Performance.
 You can increase the number of table spaces and buffers, from the default values, to improve performance. - 16.
 After you set all of the options, click Run or Preview Command to see the actual DB2 command that is run as part of the backup.